sphinx-doc/alabaster/README.md

    **Style colors**

    These should be fully qualified CSS color specifiers such as `#004B6B` or `#444`.
-The first items in the list are "global" colors used as defaults for many of the others; update these to make sweeping changes to the colorscheme.
+The first few items in the list are "global" colors used as defaults for many of the others; update these to make sweeping changes to the colorscheme.
 The more granular settings can be used to override as needed.

    * `gray_1`: Medium gray.